Portslade Academy – no cost solar PV installation by Brighton Energy Co-op – annual electricity savings (£):

 We crowd-funded the costs of the school solar PV systems.
 Our 600+ investor-members receive a return on their investments – as well as funding positive community projects.

 Step 2 - Installation

-Our contractors build, commission and test the solar installation, get everything registered and put in place an ongoing maintenance agreement.
+Our contractors build, commission and test the solar installations, get everything registered and perform any ongoing maintenance.

 Step 3 - Benefits

-The School receives cheap electricity, our members get a return on their investment and everyone benefits from reduced CO2 in the atmosphere!
+Our host sites receive ongoing cheap electricity, often saving several thousand pounds a year on their bills – and everyone benefits from reduced CO2 in the atmosphere!